 In the event of inclement weather contact the Apex Weather Hotline: (919) 249-3348.

 Volunteers are always needed to help with clinics.
 Training is required and once trained, volunteers can help at any location of Abilities Tennis Clinics and events.
-Next training will be in late February/early March.
+Next training will be in Saturday, February 2nd at 10:00 (tentative).
 Registration is required and space is limited.
 Contact Laura for more information.